 If you are eligible and you elect the DCSA subsidy during enrollment (either as a new hire or during annual enrollment) Citi will pay up to 30% of your DCSA contribution.
-The percentage will depend on the amount of your total compensation and whether you work parttime or full-time.
+The percentage will depend on the amount of your benefits eligible pay and whether you work part-time or full-time.